The Guide to Students' Most Frequently Asked Questions

 All students, whether they are full-time, part-time, Continuing Education or program graduates, can pick up their password from any Counselling office.
 They will be asked to show their Student ID Card or their registration receipt as proof of enrolment

 in a course or program in the College.

 The Peer Program

-and Special Projects Peers.
+Special Projects Peers.
 These positions pay between $10 and $12 per hour depending on the duties, and allow you to work up to a maximum of 15 hours a week depending on your schedule and the demand for service.
-You can pick up an application
+You can pick up an application and receive

 If you need help preparing your traditional/scannable résumé or cover letter or would like to receive coaching for a job interview, contact the Counselling & Career Coaching Services office on your campus for a workshop schedule or a personal appointment.